 VA loans are designed for eligible members of the military community and their families.
 They’re insured by the U.S. Department of Veterans Affairs.
 While the VA doesn’t have any credit score requirements, most VA lenders typically require a credit score of 620.

-VA loans don’t require a down payment at all so that you can get into one easily.
-That said, you’ll pay a VA funding fee of up to 3.3%.
-Your fee will depend on your eligibility status, down payment, and how many VA loans you’ve had.
+VA loans don’t require a down payment.
+However, they do charge a VA funding fee of up to 3.3%.
+That fee will depend on your eligibility status, your down payment, and how many VA loans you’ve had.

-Insured by the U.S. Department of Agriculture, these loans were created to incentivize people to buy homes in eligible rural areas.
-They typically have a 580 credit score requirement, but some exceptions can be made for people with a lower score.
-There’s also no down payment requirement.
+Insured by the U.S. Department of Agriculture, these loans incentivize people to buy homes in eligible rural areas.
+USDA lenders typically require a credit score of 580 or higher, but they will make exceptions.

-USDA loans do charge an upfront and annual guarantee fee, but they’re lower than what you can expect from VA and FHA loans, or private mortgage insurance.
+Like VA loans, USDA loans require no down payment, though they do charge an upfront and annual guarantee fee.
+However, these fees are lower than those of VA and FHA loans, and cost less than private mortgage insurance (PMI).

 When shopping around for a mortgage, compare at least three or four mortgage lenders to see what rates and other terms they offer.
 Don’t be afraid to compare even more than that to make sure you’re getting the best deal.